-The RJ-45 connector is used to connect the 10Base-T Ethernet or 100Base-TX Fast Ethernet network (which should be Category 5 twisted-pair cable).
-The port supports the Auto-MDIX which allowing the camera automatically detects or negotiates the transmission speed of the Network.
+The camera's rear panel features an RJ-45 connector for connections to 10Base-T Ethernet cabling or 100Base-TX Fast Ethernet cabling (which should be Category 5 twisted-pair cable).
+The port supports the N-Way protocol and "AutoMDIX" function, allowing the camera to automatically detect or negotiate the transmission speed of the network.